 After the work we’ve put in, the forest has staged a comeback.
 There’s many birds now including endangered Kiwi.
 The undergrowth of the forest has come back and most of the skeletal trees have recovered and now bloom with life.

-Ruru is the Maori word for New Zealand’s native owl.
-There are many Ruru in this Forest.
-The picture on the front page is one we came across while out walking during the day.
-They often come around the camp at dusk and you usually hear many Ruru calls at night.
+About the name, Ruru is the Maori word for New Zealand’s native owl.
+There are many Ruru in this forest.
+The local area, in the Far North West, has a majority Maori population, so we thought the name is a good fit.
+The picture on the front page is a Ruru we came across while out walking during the day.